strengejacke/paper-code/README.md

-# R-Code for published papers
+# R-Code (and data) for published papers

 This repository contains the data and R code that was used in analyses in my published papers and other research.
+Some data sets are freely available but cannot be shared in this repository.
+Please refer to the related website to get data access (like [SHARE](https://share-eric.eu/) or [DEAS](https://www.dza.de/forschung/deas)).

 * Lüdecke D, Dichter M, Nickel S, Kofahl C (2023) Item distribution, scalability and internal consistency of the QUALIDEM quality of life assessment for patients with dementia in acute hospital settings.
 Health Qual Life Outcomes.
 2023 Jan 31;21(1):12. [doi: 10.1186/s12955-023-02094-1](https://doi.org/10.1186/s12955-023-02094-1)